 The Medical Examiners for the City of St. Louis are Pathology Department faculty.
 A Medical Death Investigator Training Course is held three times a year and a Masters Advanced Training Conference is held every other year.
-A total of approximately 190 hospital autopsies, 400 forensic autopsies, 36,300 surgical specimens, 8,000 cytologies, and 3,100,000 laboratory tests are performed each year.
+About 190 hospital autopsies, 400 forensic autopsies, 36,300 surgical specimens, 8,000 cytologies, and 3,100,000 laboratory tests are performed yearly.
 Currently, 640 fine needle aspirates are interpreted in cytopathology.

-Our department also serves as a referral center for evaluation of hereditary bleeding and thrombophilic disorders, inherited metabolic diseases, muscle biopsies, renal biopsies, toxicology, immunohistochemistry, immunohematology and electron microscopy.
+Our department also serves as a referral center for evaluating hereditary bleeding and thrombophilic disorders, inherited metabolic diseases, muscle biopsies, renal biopsies, toxicology, immunohistochemistry, immunohematology and electron microscopy.

-Pathology residents are expected to complete six months of core laboratory rotations during the course of the four-year combined AP and CP residency:
+Pathology residents are expected to complete six months of core laboratory rotations during the four-year combined AP and CP residency: